j-frilot/petstore-backend/README.md

 ## Description

 Love Paws is a mock petstore website created using Nodejs, Express, React, and PostgreSQL.
+The database is hosted using Heroku and frontend hosted using Netlify.

 ![screenshot](https://res.cloudinary.com/dsip2gx3i/image/upload/v1627242665/Love%20Paws/lovepaws-screenshot.png)